 Purchase value = USD 1350 X 100 = USD 135,000

 Margin that Sam has to pay to buy this gold CFD = USD 135,000 X 10% = USD 13,500.

-However, contrary to Sam’s assumption the price of gold actually declines.
+However, contrary to Sam’s assumption, the price of gold actually declines.
 On August 16, 2018, the price of gold declined to USD 1190 per oz.
 In this scenario, Sam has two options as follows –

 - Option-1 – Pay an additional margin to maintain his position

 If Sam still believes that his prediction of a 10% increase is correct and the current decline in price is temporary, he may want to hold his position till the closing price.
-In such an instance, he has to pay additional margin as the price of gold has declined.
+In such an instance, he has to pay an additional margin as the price of gold has declined.

 Sam had paid a margin of USD 13,500 as per the January rate.
 As per the current August rate, his margin has declined to USD 11,900 [(Price per oz.
 USD 1190 x quantity 100 oz.) x 10%].

 Thus Sam has to pay USD 13,500 – 11,900 = USD 1,600 to bring his margin up to the current level and maintain his purchase position.

 - Option-2 – Sell off his position and cut future loss

 If Sam assumes that his prediction was wrong and the current decline in gold price is here to stay, then he might consider selling his position and cutting his losses.
 In such a case, he sells his gold contract of 100 oz. at USD 1190 per oz.